-In the early morning hours of 27 February 2014, armed individuals seized government institutions on the Crimean Peninsula including the regional Parliament in Simferopol.1010 The media quickly called them "little green men" because they wore modern camouflage uniforms without insignia.1011 Although they called themselves "Crimea's armed self-defence force" it turned out that they actually belonged to the KSSO, Russia's newly formed Special Operations Command.1012 They were supported by Russian airborne forces (VDV).1013 In the following days their units managed to take control over the entire peninsula.
-On 1 March, the Russian Federation Council officially approved the use of Russian troops in Crimea.1014
+In the early morning hours of 27 February 2014, armed individuals seized government institutions on the Crimean Peninsula including the regional Parliament in Simferopol.
+1010 The media quickly called them "little green men" because they wore modern camouflage uniforms without insignia.
+He called themselves "Crimea's armed self-defence force" it turned out that they actually belonged to the KSSO, Russia's newly formed Special Operations Command.
+He were supported by Russian airborne forces (VDV).
+In the following days their units managed to take control over the entire peninsula.
+On 1 March, the Russian Federation Council officially approved the use of Russian troops in Crimea.
+In the following days their units managed to take control over the entire peninsula.